 “No more than $700”

 Multiple items or services that are routinely grouped can be bundled into a single cost estimate.
 For example, a single cost estimate can be given for a group of laboratory tests, such as a basic metabolic panel (BMP).
-Average daily cost estimates are also permissible for long term or complex projections.
-As noted above, providers may also pre-print a menu of items or services in Blank (D) and include a cost estimate alongside each item or service.
-If a situation involves the possibility of additional tests or procedures (such as in reflex testing), and the costs associated with such tests cannot be reasonably estimated by the notifier at the time of ABN delivery, the notifier may enter the initial cost estimate and indicate the
+An average daily cost estimate is also permissible for long term or complex projections.
+As noted above, providers may also pre-print a menu of items or services in the column under Blank (D) and include a cost estimate alongside each item or service.
+If a situation involves the possibility of additional tests or procedures (such as in laboratory reflex testing), and the costs associated with such tests cannot be reasonably estimated by the notifier at the time of ABN delivery, the notifier may enter the initial cost estimate and indicate the

 possibility of further testing.
 Finally, if for some reason the notifier is unable to provide a good faith estimate of projected costs at the time of ABN delivery, the notifier may indicate in the cost estimate area that no cost estimate is available.
 We would not expect either of these last two scenarios to be routine or frequent practices, but the beneficiary would have the option of signing the ABN and accepting liability in these situations.